 AND, you don’t have to replace your LMS.

 You can also feed this same content to our LMS or multiple LMSs if you have them.
-Unlock the power of your content by expanding your distribution options and allowing learners to access content in the flow of their work.
+Unlock the power of your content by expanding your distribution options and allowing individuals to access learning content in their flow of work.

 “Remember, corporate learning is very different from music and TV.
 We don’t watch learning to be entertained; we watch it to really learn something.
 We don’t want people to [become] addicted to the learning platform, we want them to learn something, apply it, and then go back to work. …What we ultimately want to do is embed learning into the platform in which [people] work, so the systems can coach and train [them] to be better on the job.” – Josh Bersin

-Bersin believes that by providing the principles of spaced learning, designed repetition, practice, and competency-driven recommendations, tools like Salesforce, Slack, and even Outlook can deliver conversational interfaces right into employees’ work environment.
+Bersin believes that by providing the principles of spaced learning, designed repetition, practice, and competency-driven recommendations, tools like Salesforce, Slack, and even Outlook can deliver conversational interfaces right into employees’ flow of work.